cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

      - `SKIPPED` Caused by a failing assumption.
      - `FAILURE` Caused by a failing assertion.
      - `ERROR` Caused by an error during test execution (e.g. exception thrown).
-  - one or more coverage files.
-The files must have a `.exec` file extension.
+  - one or more coverage files with coverage per test (See agent/README -> Testwise coverage mode).
+    The files must have an `.exec` file extension.

-The above mentioned information can be converted into a single report with the Teamscale JaCoCo agent's convert tool.
+The above mentioned information can be converted into a single report with the Teamscale JaCoCo agent's convert tool (with option `--testwise-coverage` enabled).
 See it's help command for detailed argument information.
 The input files can be one or more directories that contain the files with the specified file name conventions.